 Some successes include:

-- Since November 2008, East Africa has been marketed as a single region and the EAC Partner States have been participating in international tourism fairs including World Tourism Market in the UK, Internationale Tourismus-Börse Berlin (or International Tourism Fair) in Germany and Casa Africa Investour in Spain;
+- Since November 2008, East Africa Community has been marketed as a single region and the EAC Partner States have been participating in international tourism fairs including World Tourism Market (WTM) in London, UK and Internationale Tourismus-Börse (ITB) Berlin;

 Challenges facing the Sector

-The challenges the sector has experienced include narrow range and poor tourism products; inadequate and inefficient infrastructure; insecurity; negative adversories from source markets and stiff competition from relatively less-cost travel destinations.
+The challenges the sector has experienced include a narrow range of tourism products; inadequate and inefficient infrastructure; insecurity; negative advisories from some source markets and stiff competition from relatively less costly travel destinations.